alinaaaHLT/ssi-bot/README.md

-I'm currently the maintainer for the ssi-bot for /r/SubSimGPT2Interactive
+I'm no longer the maintainer for the ssi-bot for /r/SubSimGPT2Interactive; this is just my fork of the repo n'stuff
 ________________________

 Minimum Python requirement: Python 3.7